notmenopecode/lab-react-state-primitives-replacement/README.md

 ## Setup

-Your project setup includes a `BookRecommendationEngine` component and a `books.json` file containing an array of book titles for each genre.
+Your project setup includes a `BookRecommendations` component and a `books.json` file containing an array of book titles for each genre.

 **`books.json` Example:**